No rest for the wicked.

 Daily Diary – Day 43

 I will say one thing for churning through your taxes, the mundanity gives your mind freedom to roam.
-You simply can’t concentrate too hard on incomings and outgoings – you’ll suffer a brain haemorrhage.
+You can’t concentrate too hard on incomings and outgoings after all – you’ll have a brain haemorrhage.
 As I sat in my parent’s home office and chewed through the previous years’ finances, my mind inevitably slipped back to the magnificent turnout on Day 42.
 Several messages had trickled in throughout the morning from weary attendees thanking me for the experience and blaming me for cramping legs.
 I did warn everybody to stretch thoroughly.

 On top of calculating my own financial figures, the final fundraising amount for the Community Walk could now also be tallied.
 Thanks to the support of sponsors, helpers, my incredibly accommodating parents and everybody who accompanied me on the day, we amassed an astonishing $880.48 for the Black Dog Institute.
 A fantastic result!

-Like every rest day on the trail, I grudgingly stretched my legs on an unenthusiastic stroll; as much as I wanted to relax, I knew my feet needed to maintain momentum.
+Like every rest day on the trail, I grudgingly stretched my legs on an unenthusiastic stroll.
+As much as I wanted to relax, I knew my feet needed to maintain momentum.
 Despite having lived in Tanunda for over 20 years, I’d never ventured out for much of a meandering ramble through the quaint township.
 When you have a car, why walk, right?
 Oh, how my thought processes had changed.

 Tanunda (an Aboriginal word, reputedly meaning either ‘watering hole’ or ‘many birds on a creek’) is the focal point of the Barossa Valley.